alevchuk/bitcoin-good-start/README.md

 ### Part 1.1: Procure a Hardware Wallet

-SeedSigner is a hardware wallet made from general off-the-shelf part.
+SeedSigner is a hardware wallet made from general purpose off-the-shelf parts.
 The advantage of not buying specialized security parts is that you are avoiding being targeted.
 Order the parts listed here https://seedsigner.com/hardware/

 * Should end up being under $50
 * Can take up to a month to get everything shipped to you